intel/openvino-demos/ibm-cp4d/README.md

     ```

 1. Prepare to build a new image by:
     - **Get the registry URL** to use for Docker commands and in scripts.
 The Watson Studio runtime images are stored in a Docker image registry.
 In Cloud Pak for Data, you can only use an external registry outside of the Cloud Pak for Data OpenShift cluster.
+See [Accessing the registry](https://www.ibm.com/docs/en/SSQNUZ_3.5.0/wsj/analyze-data/access-registry.html) for more details.

     - To use that registry, you need the URL to the external registry that was used during the installation of Cloud Pak for Data.
 You use the same URL for all commands and in all scripts that you run.